Illustration by Jennifer Tapias Derch

 Syncing inventory data across all retailers’ warehouses ensures stock levels are at their most accurate.

 The reorder point purchasing feature tells businesses when to reorder inventory so they won’t run out of stock.
 It usually triggers the purchase of a predetermined quantity of replenishment inventory.

-Fluctuations in demand, seasonality, supply-chain logistics and a product’s natural life cycle can all make managing inventory feel like trying to hit a moving target.
+Fluctuations in demand, seasonality, supply-chain logistics and a product’s natural life cycle can make managing inventory feel like a moving target.
 Add to those challenges the complexities of global ecommerce—namely, different taxation laws and currencies—and moving beyond spreadsheets and ad hoc workarounds become non-negotiable.

 An IMS is an integral part of scaling your ecommerce operations through third-party logistics (3PL).

 Types of inventory management systems

 Early inventory management systems were spreadsheets that stock managers had to manually update.
 Luckily, inventory management systems have evolved since then.
 Now retailers can automate most of their inventory management.

 There are three types of inventory management systems:

 - Periodic inventory management systems